butaixianran/Blender-Auto-Dance-Camera/README.md

 # Update Log
+## 2.4.1
+* Bug fixed: When there is no enough frame rest to generate another camera movement, set last camera movement to end frame.

 ## 2.4
 * Support Blender 5
 * From Blender 5, there is a new group called Slots under Action.
 This addon only handle the first Slot